How to make your home energy efficient

 They’re a common and adaptable light fitting, and should replace dimmable lights and spotlights just as effectively as a regular bulb.

-LEDs are also more energy efficient than compact fluorescent lamps (CFLs) which are another type of energy efficient bulb.
-CFLs are a good option though if you can’t get hold of LEDs.
+LEDs are also more energy efficient than compact fluorescent lamps (CFLs) - another type of energy efficient bulb.
+CFLs are a good option though if you can’t find LEDs.

 Get a new boiler